 Can an insurance company turn me down because I switch so often?

-Yes, an insurance company can turn you down for car insurance for this reason, but typically, they don’t.
-Instead, it will charge you higher fees than it would someone else who has a similar driving history as you.
+Instead, they will simply charge you higher fees than someone else who has a similar driving history as you.

 What if I love my car insurance company but its rates aren’t competitive?

-If you have been with a car insurance company for an extended period of time and you find that you are paying more with the company than you would elsewhere, then it is time to call your agent and see if you can negotiate.
-There are some things that the insurance company can work with you on and some things that they can’t, but it doesn’t hurt to try.
+If you have been with a car insurance company for an extended period of time and you find that you are paying more with the company than you would elsewhere, call your agent to see if you can negotiate.

-The first thing that you will want to do is discuss any discounts for which you might qualify.
-If your situation has changed–for example, if you got married, graduated from college, or had kids–your insurance company won’t know unless you tell them.
+The first thing that you will want to discuss is any discounts for which you might qualify.
+If you got married, graduated from college, or had kids,your insurance company won’t know unless you tell them.

 Compare car insurance rates between reputable companies by entering your ZIP code below!